Basel1991/helmet_detection/README.md

   "threshold"| 0.3 | non-maxima suppression with threshold 30%

 # 2. Run a Pre-trained DarkNet (YOLO)
 This model (DarkNet) from OpenCV was trained on helmet detection.
 The GitHub repository adopted for this was https://github.com/AyazSaiyed/Helmet-Detection-.git (Many thanks to **Ayaz Saiyed** for the clear code).
+The weights for helmet detection were taken from this repository [DarkNet weights] https://github.com/BlcaKHat/yolov3-Helmet-Detection/blob/master/README.md.

 # 3. Containerise the Application
 All previous steps were containerised using Docker, and an image with the name baselalyafi/python-helmet can be run.